CloudComputingCourse/AzureUsageAndBillingPortal/Documentation/HOWTO.md

 Now let's update the source code with the above parameters.
 Open the solution in Visual Studio, you will see the following 5 projects in the solution explorer and need to update the mentioned files in each project:

 **Debugging Notes:**
-- 'DefaultConnection-Web.config Connection String' argument cannot be null or empty.
-VS2013:
+- 'DefaultConnection-Web.config Connection String' argument cannot be null or empty:
-If this error occurs while publishing the jobs to Azure, consult the following StackOverflow posts [[1]](http://stackoverflow.com/q/28391460), [[2]](http://stackoverflow.com/q/28391460)
+If this error occurs while publishing the jobs to Azure, consult the following StackOverflow posts [[1]](http://stackoverflow.com/q/28996623), [[2]](http://stackoverflow.com/q/28391460)

 **Commons Project:**
 - Commons.cs file: